wso2/docs-open-banking/en/docs/learn/consent-management-try-out.md

           ``` tab='Format'
           {
-            "kid": "<CERTIFICATE_FINGERPRINT>",
+            "kid": "<The KID value of the signing jwk set>",
             "alg": "<SUPPORTED_ALGORITHM>",
             "typ": "JWT"
           }
           {
             "max_age": 86400,
                 "aud": "<This is the audience that the ID token is intended for.
-Example: https://<WSO2_IS_HOST>:9446/oauth2/token>",
+Example: https://<IS_HOST>:9446/oauth2/token>",
-            "scope": "fundsconfirmation openid",
+            "scope": "accounts openid",
-            "iss": "<APPLICATION_ID>",
+            "iss": "<CLIENT_ID>",
             "claims": {
               "id_token": {
                 "acr": {